sangraaradhya12/HealthiFY/README.md

 <br/>

 ##  Submission for Hack CBS 5.0 Hackathon

 <br/>

 <u><h1 align = center> `HealthiFY` </h1></u>
-<h3><p align=center>Heart Disease Problems Diagnostic App/p>
+<h3><p align=center>Heart Disease Problems Diagnostic App  /p>

 <p align=center>This application is developed for the benefit of user's health.
-If anyone wants to know about its Heart Health as it predicts the solution very efficiently.</p></h3>
+If anyone wants to know about their "Heart Health" as it predicts the solution very efficiently. </p></h3>

 ### Overview